basro/hx-jsasync/readme.md

 }
 ```

+### Using await outside of async functions

+Even though this is an error and will produce invalid JS code at this time JSAsync is not able to detect this.
+Future versions might improve on this.

+On the bright side, this is a syntax error in javascript so it wont cause silent bugs in your js code.

 ## Typing

 In most cases JSAsync is able to infer the return type of your async function automatically.